Marlins shut out Mets again to sweep doubleheader | Sports-Games

 Marlins shut out Mets again to sweep doubleheader

 Anderson factored in both ends of the doubleheader as he doubled twice and score two runs in Miami's 4-0 victory in the opener that was interrupted by a 65-minute rain delay.
-Anderson entered the day without a two-base hit but got his third of the doubleheader when he belted a 3-1 pitch from Jared Hughes (1-0) down the left-field line and into the corner, allowing Berti and Corey Dickerson to score.
+Anderson entered the day without a two-base hit but got his third of the doubleheader when he belted a 3-1 pitch from Jared Hughes (0-1) down the left field line and into the corner, allowing Berti and Corey Dickerson to score.

 The Mets were blanked in both ends of a doubleheader for the first time since Aug.
 5, 1975, against the Montreal Expos.
 New York's Seth Lugo, who was originally slated to start Thursday's postponed game, started and pitched three perfect innings.
 He struck out five while throwing 39 pitches in his first start in over two years.